ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 --------------
 The software requires a processor board, Ruddock2 (optional if using the Parrot processor board), a display interface board and a display to match the interface board.

-If using the optional Ruddock 2 board, ensure that:
+If using the optional Ruddock2 board, ensure that:

 1. The “I2C isolate” 2-pin header, has no link fitted
 2. The P4 2-pin header, has a link fitted